Understanding the Stan codebase - Part 2: Samplers

 We see that the class doesn’t implement transition(), so it is also an abstract class.
 What it does do is it defines some attributes that all Hamiltonian samplers need.

 The attributes listed as protected describe the internal state of the sampler.
-All Hamiltonian samplers have these attributes, and the most intersting ones of them are
+All Hamiltonian samplers have these attributes, and the most interesting ones of them are

 • z_: current state of the sampler (point in parameter space)